 There is NOTHING, I repeat NOTHING, in the life of Christopher Hitchens that remotely suggests he is now with God and the angels.
-He is in hell and Hohnholz knows it!
-I wish Evangelicals like Chris Hohnholz would at least own the abominable, horrendous doctrine they preach.
+He is in Hell and Hohnholz knows it!
+I wish Evangelicals like Chris Hohnholz would at least own the abominable, horrendous doctrine of eternal punishment they preach.

-My friend Bud pretty well sums up my feelings on people like Mohler, Warren,Wilson and Hohnholz:
+The Dead Logic blog (link no longer active) pretty well sums up my feelings about people such as Mohler, Warren,Wilson and Hohnholz:

 I feel even more sadness for those who are so blinded by religious prejudice that they see the death of Hitchens as an opportunity to peddle their religious wares.
 I’ve already expressed what I think about Albert Mohler’s recent comment on Twitter.
 Turns out that “purpose-driven” Rick Warren is just as classy as Mohler.
 Warren had his own douchebag moment on Twitter when he wrote: “Hitchens has died.
 I loved & prayed for him & grieve his loss.
 He knows the Truth now.”
 Yes, Rick, use a man’s death as a tool in your propaganda machine.
 If Warren truly “loved” Hitch, he would be honoring his memory instead of disgracing Hitchens for the sake of “the Truth” with a capital T.